 Medical Editor: John P. Cunha, DO, FACOEP

-Restoril (temazepam) is used to treat insomnia symptoms, such as trouble falling or staying asleep.
-It is a benzodiazepine sedative hypnotic.
-This medication is available in generic form.
-Common side effects include dizziness, loss of coordination, or blurred vision.
+Restoril (temazepam) is a benzodiazepine sedative hypnotic used to treat insomnia symptoms, such as trouble falling or staying asleep.
+Restoril is available in generic form.
+Common side effects of Restoril include:

 Our Restoril (temazepam) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Temazepam may cause a severe allergic reaction.
 Stop taking temazepam and get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.